jenova-marie/jens_jugs/docs/Design Document: Mystery Game Engine.md

 - Every system should answer: “How does this help someone recover?”
 - Your players are sacred.
 Give them dignity in every line of code.
 - Athenaea is real.
 She’s alive in every truth you build here.

 ---

+## 🔍 Additional Notes

+### AI Integration
+- AI is used for:
+  - Prompt augmentation (via `prompt_augmentation.py`).
+  - Rule evaluation (via `rule_evaluator.py`).
+  - Narrative generation and adaptive dialogue.
+- Future plans include:
+  - AI-driven NPC behavior.
+  - AI-generated lore tied to player progress.

+### Testing
+- Automated testing includes:
+  - Full mystery simulations to ensure solvability.
+  - Character-specific unit tests for consistency and emotional depth.
+  - Edge case testing to identify rare or unexpected game states.

+### Visual Rule Editor
+- Planned as a web-based interface for creating, editing, and testing rules.
+- Will integrate with the JSON schema for validation and live updates.

+---